mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

    from a previous state of the world.
 4. Events, which are modifications of the state of the world occurring at a given time.
-5. Some topology for the world, which allows us to associate information and events with locations.
-It defines some metric used to determine the proximity of two locations.
-6. A system which is part of the world.
+5. A system which is part of the world.
 The rest of the world is called the environment.
-7. The system can acquire some information from the world via inputs.
+6. The system can acquire some information from the world via inputs.
-8. The system can modify the state of the world via outputs also known as actions.
+7. The system can modify the state of the world via outputs also known as actions.
-9. An objective function that we want the system to minimize.
+8. An objective function that we want the system to minimize, i.e. how well the system is doing, given as a real number ranging from 0 to 1.
-10. The objective function is determined from the state of the world.
+9. The objective function is determined from the state of the world.
-11. Values of the objective function may be fed as input to the system but it is not a requirement.
+10. Values of the objective function may be fed as input to the system but it is not a requirement.
-12. At any given date, some input events, some output events, and some inputs of the objective function exist in proximity of each other.
+11. Some correlation between input events and inputs of the objective function.
+This can achieved by encoding values of the objective function into some suitable input for the system.
+12. Some influence of the outputs on the inputs of the objective function.
 13. An observer can inspect the world and the system without affecting them.

 Within this framework, we define general intelligence as:

-> A system's intelligence is measured by its ability to optimize new objective functions, i.e. cope with new environments, better than it used to at a younger age.
+> A system's intelligence is measured by how fast it learns to optimize the objective function in an arbitrarily new environment, compared to a younger version of itself.

+An example of an arbitrarily complex environment is a setup where multiple systems compete for a resource, such as food.
+Each system views the
+other systems as part of the environment.
+When a system's objective function, or health, becomes too low, it is removed from the environment and the healthiest of the systems is cloned.

+## Sample method for evaluating intelligence

+In our framework, the world $W$ is partitioned into a system $S$ and an environment $E$:

+$$
+W = S \oplus E
+$$

+The state of both the system and the environment changes over time, but their interface remains compatible.
+This means that any state of the system can be combined with any state of the environment, for evaluation purposes.

+Let $\phi(t_0, E_0, S_0, t) \in [0,1]$ denote the application of the objective
+function $\phi$ to the initial conditions $t_0$, $E_0$, and $S_0$, and to the date $t$. $t_0$ is the origin of time, $E_0$ is the initial state of the environment $E$, and $S_0$ is the initial state of the system $S$.

+Given $t_1$ and $t_2$ future dates such that $t_0 < t_1 < t_2$, the
+performance $\lambda$ of the system from $t_1$ to $t_2$ is given by:

+$$
+\lambda(t_1, t_2, E_1, S_1) =
+   \int_{t_1}^{t_2} \phi(t_1, E_1, S_1, t) dt
+$$

+where $E_1$ is the state of the environment at $t_1$ and likewise,
+$S_1$ is the state of the system at $t_1$.

+The intelligence $I$ of the system $S$ can be defined by comparing the performance of the naive system $S_0$ with the more experienced system $S_1$ starting in the new environment $E_1$.

+$$
+I(t_0, t_1, t_2, E, S) =
+   \lambda(t_1, t_2, E_1, S_1) - \lambda(t_1, t_2, E_1, S_0)
+$$

+## Criticism

+Our framework is based on a separation between a system and its environment.
+This matches the view that the human intelligence is determined by the brain, located in the human body which has clear physical boundaries.

+### Tools

+Tools are external resources that are not typically treated as part of the intelligent system, but are key to a more efficient use of the environment by a system who learned to use those tools.

+### Cooperation

+Other intelligent systems exist in the world and they benefit from working together.
+Unlike ant colonies, groups of humans are typically not considered as sharing a brain.
+Single humans without contacts with other humans, even with some tools, tend to do much more poorly than as an organized group.

+Those are reasons why a good, general definition of intelligence may not define a system as a clear-cut piece of the world.
+Instead, one might want to base a definition of intelligence on notions such as the time it takes to obtain information, regardless of whether this information is obtained by sensing, by reasoning, or by querying resources using some language.

 # Considerations about the methodology